Monument Conservation

 Charges

-What are you planning to do? | Permit requirement, permit-free or notification requirement? | Conditions and explanation |
+What are you planning to do? | Permit-free | Conditions and explanation |

 ---|---|---|

-Demolition of later additions without monumental value |
+Demolition of later additions without monumental value within the building |

 |

 Additions that clearly show no monumental values.
-Subsequent additions of lesser quality value.
-A demolition notification is however usually required.
-In that case, an asbestos survey is also required. |
+Often, a demolition notification is required, along with an asbestos survey. |

 Foundations |